OR13/draft-steele-spice-profiles-bcp/draft-steele-spice-profiles-bcp.md

 # Ontologies

-Verifier's can share their view of a subject area or domain by acknowledging or leveraging ontologies.
+Verifiers can share their view of a subject area or domain by acknowledging or leveraging ontologies.
-Ontologies can be leveraged to model information requirements, with or without requiring the data' format to explicitly encode the ontology, or leverage the ontology directly in the construction of digital credentials.
+Ontologies can be leveraged to model information requirements, with or without requiring the data format to explicitly encode the ontology or leverage the ontology directly in the construction of digital credentials.

 For example, the ontology defined in {{-RFC-ONT}} can be used to describe the information